Melsso/Melsso/README.md

 I'm a software developer focusing on building web applications and contributing to open-source projects.
 I am also passionate about data science as well as IoT.

 ## 🌟 About Me
-- 🔭 I’m currently working on: Building my personal portfolio as well as working on Transcendence.
+- 🔭 I’m currently working at synthavo as Technical Customer Success.
-- 🌱 I’m learning: Javascript, Go and Django.
+- 🌱 I’m learning: Go and Kubernetes.
 - 👯 I’m looking to collaborate on: Web Development projects, Data Science, and Devops tasks.
 - 💬 Ask me about: JavaScript, C/C++, and Python.